axelpale/sprinkler/README.md

 - `responsive`, `true` by default.
 When `true` then canvas element pixel size follows its styled size.
 This prevents browsers from scaling the canvas.
 That gives us full 1:1 canvas-screen pixel ratio.
 Set `false` to stop sprinkler resizing your canvas element.
 - `postAnimationFrame`, a function.
 If specified, called after every animation loop render step.
 Allows usage of [CCapture](https://github.com/spite/ccapture.js) to record the animation frame by frame and produce a high-quality video.
+- `renderingStrategy`, an object to customize simulation speed versus frame rate for video capturing purposes.
+Defaults to `{ type: 'auto', speedMultiplier: 1 }`.
+The type `'auto'` enables dynamic frame rate by using `window.requestAnimationFrame` under the hood.
+If you need to have slow and steady frame rate of 500 ms per frame but advance the simulation only 33 ms each frame, then use the rendering strategy `{ type: 'fixed', simulatedInterval: 33, frameInterval: 500 }`.

 ### start(imageUrls, options)